lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Modal Models.md

 State variables are not reset automatically to their initial conditions because it is idiomatic for reactors to allocate resources or initialize subsystems (e.g., allocate memory or sockets, register an interrupt, or start a server) in reactions triggered by the `startup`, and to store references to these resources in state variables.
 If these were to be automatically reset, those references would be lost.

-On the other hand, if a mode has been active prior and is then re-entered via a `continue` transition, no reset is performed.
+On the other hand, if a mode has been active prior and is then re-entered via a `history` transition, no reset is performed.
 Events originating from timers, scheduled actions, and delayed connections are adjusted to reflect a remaining delay equal to the remaining delay recorded at the instant the mode was previously deactivated.
 As a consequence, a mode has a notion of local time that elapses only when the mode is active.